-Nursing Supervision is beneficial to nurses in terms of increasing feelings, support, reducing professionalism, reducing work and emotional exhaustion, increasing job satisfaction and morale, and developing professional practice and support in practice.
-Implementation of clinical supervision to unify whether all staff are not only doing their best as directed or described but also about how to improve ongoing processes.
-(Mohammadi et al., 2019).
+Nursing supervision is useful for nurses to increase feelings, support, reduce professional isolation, reduce work and emotional exhaustion, increase iob satisfaction and morale, develop professional practice and support in practice.
+Clinical supervision not only monitors whether all nursing staff is doing their job as well as possible according to procedures but also about how to improve the nursing being implemented process that is (Mohammadi et al., 2019).